tracim/tracim/backend/doc/branding.md

 In case you use CSS styling, we recommend to use the `tracimBrandingWelcomePage` class name prefix to avoid collisions with Tracim's own class names.
 The additional files/images added in `<branding_folder>` are available to the browser in `/assets/branding/`, so setup the source/link references in your HTML accordingly.

-You can use [welcome-simple.html.sample](../../frontend/dist/assets/branding/welcome-simple.html.sample) and [welcome.css.sample](../../frontend/dist/assets/branding/welcome-simple.css.sample) as a starting point.
+You can use the [welcome-simple.html sample](../../frontend/dist/assets/branding.sample/welcome-simple.html) and [welcome.css sample](../../frontend/dist/assets/branding.sample/welcome-simple.css) as a starting point.

 ### Structure of the welcome page files